 - Harvest ripe produce.

-- Turn compost pile.
+- Turn the compost pile.

 - Mulch any exposed soil.